kosinix/paginator/README.md

 - **total** - The total number of records.
 - **current_page** - The current page to display.
 Defaults to 1.
 - **per_page** - The number of records in a page.
 Defaults to 10.
-- **pages_width** - The number of pages to show on left and right of the current page.
-Defaults to null. null will display all pages.
-This is useful when there are too many pages.

 Terms are best explained by this image